Las Vegas is a city that is undergoing constant evolution.

 The Stratosphere is set to undergo a $140 million renovation and rebranding to become The Strat Hotel, Casino and Skypod by 2020.

-The iconic Top of the World Restaurant also has a brand new menu and a sports book, a viewing lounge, and a new bar, Taphouse, will open soon.
+The iconic Top of the World Restaurant also has a brand-new menu and a sportsbook, a viewing lounge, and a new bar, Taphouse, which is a guest favorite.

 Newer Casinos and Resorts in Las Vegas